 On May 12, 2022, Mr. DiPaolo reached out to Mr. Gaffin for a discussion, during which Mr. DiPaolo stated that Sarissa believed the Company had done the right thing in proposing to shareholders a plurality voting standard for contested director elections and that Sarissa had voted to approve the amendments in accordance with the Board's recommendation.
 Mr. DiPaolo continued to praise Dr. Denner as an ideal board member and expressed his belief that Dr. Denner's appointment to the Board would serve to increase the Company's share price and help the Company gain credibility.
 He also expressed the need for Mr. Pops and Dr. Denner to connect given their differing positions.
-Mr. Gaffin agreed that Mr. Pops and Dr. Denner in advance of the Company filing its proxy materials for the upcoming Annual Meeting.
+Mr. Gaffin agreed that Mr. Pops and Dr. Denner should connect and noted that Mr. Pops intended to reach out to Dr. Denner in advance of the Company filing its proxy materials for the upcoming Annual Meeting.